Secrets of the Clownfish – Nemo’s awesome adventure revealed

 As mentioned before, this beautiful fish has a complex way of life.

-Let’s start with the fact that they are hermaphrodites, meaning that they can change sex.
-All clownfishes are born male with the ability to become female, if one is missing in the anemone.
+First of all, they are hermaphrodites, meaning that they can change sex.
+All clownfishes are born male with the ability to become female if one is missing in the anemone.
 Once the change is completed the fish can not return to male gender anymore.

-Once they’ve grown from larva state to juvenile fish they will descend from surface water to the reef and start a fight against time to find a new home (their anemone).
+Once they’ve grown from larvae state to juvenile fish they will descend from surface water to the reef and start a fight against time to find a new home (their anemone).

 Not an easy task for a tiny new arrival!
 Anemonefishes live in complex societies with hierarchies, and they are active protectors of their homes.
 If the juvenile manages to enter in the anemone, it will be at the bottom of the pyramid.